Death in children's literature

-Death in children's literature has changed over the course of history as both the average lifespan has increased and society's morals and beliefs and conceptions of children have changed.
+Death in children's literature refers to how death, dying, and grief are represented in texts for children and young adults.
+Its portrayal has changed over time, reflecting shifts in cultural attitudes toward childhood, morality, and emotional development.
+Early works often treated death as a natural or moralized part of life, while twentieth-century literature frequently avoided direct discussion of death.
+Since the mid-twentieth century, children's literature has increasingly presented death more directly and focuses more on targeting emotional responses such as grief and remembrance.
+Contemporary and global approaches commonly emphasize empathy and use narrative and visual elements to help young readers better understand death and loss.

 Early history

-Until about the 17th century, there was very little literature written specifically for children.
+Until around the 17th century, there was very little literature written specifically for children.
 Oral storytelling and music accepted death as a matter-of-fact for both children and adults alike.
 Since mortality rates for children were much higher then, the subject was not taboo.
 The restoration of life, life as a preparation for death, death as a form of sleep, immortality, animals sacrificing themselves for humans, love as a conqueror of death, and inanimate objects that come to life were all common themes.

 Examples of the changing approach to death include: The Juniper Tree by the Brothers Grimm, in which a boy is murdered by his stepmother, but comes back as a bird and kills the stepmother.
 The bird then turns back into a boy and is reunited with his father and sister.
 The stepmother, though, does not come back to life.
+As conceptions of childhood became increasingly idealized, literature began to distance children from the reality of death, often using fantasy or moral framing to soften or deny its finality.